clanfear/SOC371/docs/syllabus.md

-Late assignments will be penalized by 25% per day without official documentation of an unavoidable cause for absence or inability to complete the assigngment on time.
+Late assignments will be penalized by 25% per day without official documentation of an unavoidable cause for absence or inability to complete the assignment on time.
 Valid unavoidable causes are limited to those described in [Student Governance Policies Chapter 112, Subsection 1.B](http://www.washington.edu/admin/rules/policies/SGP/ScholRegCH112.html).
+Discussion questions are not eligible for late turn-in (without documentation of unavoidable cause) and will receive a zero if submitted after the due time.

 ## Academic Misconduct Policy